 The Master of Advanced Studies in Climate Science & Policy (MAS CSP) Program is self-supporting and does not receive state funding.
 While MAS CSP students are eligible for federal loans and external scholarships, teacher assistant (TA) and graduate assistant (GA) positions are not available during the course of the program.

-The cost of the MAS CSP Program is approximately $41,700, which includes all program instruction, administrative fees, and health insurance.
+The cost of the MAS CSP Program is approximately $44,303, which includes all program instruction, administrative and student service fees, and health insurance.
 This estimated program cost does not include books, parking, incidentals, housing or transportation costs.

 *Health insurance is required as a condition of enrollment.
-Students are automatically enrolled in the Student Health Insurance Plan (SHIP), however, students already covered by an insurance plan may qualify for a health fee waiver.
-Please see the Student Health Insurance Plan page for more information, including waiver criteria, submission process, and deadlines.
+Students already covered by an insurance plan may qualify for a health fee waiver, in which case the program estimated cost is $39,280.

 Photo: Risa Farrell